HWilliams64/ADIT1990-01-Spring23/final_project/overview.md

     - `-std=c++20`: This flag specifies that the code should be compiled using the C++20 standard.

+    - `-static`: This flag is used to link a program statically instead of dynamically.
+It includes all necessary functions and resources in the executable file itself, providing advantages such as faster startup time and better portability.

     - `path/to/your/app-file.cpp`: This specifies the path to the main .cpp file for the application.
 This file should contain the main function, which is